pronounce ✦ GIF

 Verbal communication can be hard when you’re using words that sound exactly alike.

-Say this phrase out loud (using a hard ‘g’ sound):
+Say this phrase out loud (with a hard ‘g’ sound):

 It’s easy for someone to think you said “gift” and misinterpret what you’re asking.
 But if you were to say it with a soft g there would be no question what you’re talking about.

-For those who have hearing impairments and rely on reading lips for communication, pronouncing GIF with a hard g will undoubtedly be misinterpreted.
+For those with hearing impairments and rely on reading lips for communication, pronouncing gif with a hard g will undoubtedly be misinterpreted.

 Our mouths move the same way with the word “gift” since the final ‘t’ sound in the word is made with our tongue behind our teeth.
 So the former argument made is an inescapable reality when it comes to lip-reading.

-The guy who invented it said so.
+The guy who created it said so.
 The end.

-Look, if you invented something you get to name it.
+Look, if you created something you get to name it.
 And you get to have the last say in how it’s pronounced.
 Period.

-They don’t argue with me on the pronunciation—she’s my daughter, and I named her.
-And if they do argue that I’m wrong, I would just write them off as a self-absorbed, crazy, narcissistic weirdo.
+They don’t argue with me on the pronunciation.
+And if they do, I just write them off as a self-absorbed, crazy, narcissistic weirdo.